 Grandmothers often made it in earthen pots, using freshly grated coconut scraped just minutes before cooking.
 Its simplicity is its soul. **Cherupayar Thoran ** is not just a dish.
 It evokes the image of a quiet afternoon meal in a thatched home laid out on a banana leaf.

-What is Cherupayar Thoran?
-Cherupayar Thoran is a dry stir-fry made with green gram (mung beans) and grated coconut, flavored with a gentle tempering of Kerala spices.
-"Thoran" refers to side dishes in Kerala cuisine where vegetables or legumes are stir-fried with coconut, curry leaves, mustard seeds, and sometimes cumin or garlic.
-It is an essential part of the Kerala vegetarian platter in everyday meals.
+"Thoran" refers to side dishes in Kerala cuisine where vegetables or legumes are sautéed with coconut, curry leaves, mustard seeds, and sometimes cumin or garlic.
+It is an essential part of the Kerala vegetarian platter in everyday meals. it makes for lunch box or a quick weekend vegetable dish to serve with rice or chapati .

 Central Kerala: This region's version is closest to the standard recipe.
 Home cooks here use shallots, green chilies, garlic, and fresh coconut tempered in coconut oil.